Please visit the Government sakai website for current course syllabi.

-Two mechanisms try to organize ordinary citizens in their approach to government so government may be responsive to people’s needs: parties and interest groups.
+Two mechanisms try to organize ordinary citizens so that government may be responsive to people’s needs: parties and interest groups.
 One of their aims has been to organize citizens into rational, effective voting blocs.
 This course looks at how parties and interest groups work and at whether or not they are fulfilling their purpose.
+Prerequisite: Government 103.

 An institutional and behavioral examination of the legislative process in Congress, with attention to current policy issues.
-Requires junior or senior standing.
+Prerequisite: Government 103 and junior or senior standing.

 An examination of the functions of the presidency, with stress on the development of the executive branch in response to political needs and opportunities.
-Requires junior or senior standing.
+Prerequisite: Government 103 and junior or senior standing.

 Most Americans learn most of what they know about politics from the media.
 But critics charge that the media’s picture of politics is distorted.
 This course explains how the picture is distorted and why.
 In addition to news media, the course will look at the political and social messages of primetime television, Hollywood film and the advertising industry.